EgoHumanoid: Unlocking In-the-Wild Loco-Manipulation with Robot-Free Egocentric Demonstration: Related Work

 \subsection{Cross-Embodiment Data Alignment}

 In robot-to-robot transfer, Mirage~\cite{chen2024mirage} reduces visual mismatch by rewriting robots in images through cross-painting and inpainting, while Chen~\etal~\cite{chen2024rovi} use generative models to augment robot appearances and viewpoints.
 For action alignment, common approaches either adopt transferable task-space or end-effector control interfaces~\cite{chen2024mirage, wei2024DRO-Grasp, shi2025diversity}, or project heterogeneous state–action spaces into a shared latent representation~\cite{wang2024cross, liu2024udh, dastider2025cross}.
 Human-to-robot transfer is more challenging due to large gaps in morphology, viewpoint, and motion dynamics, but it is attractive given the scale of human data.
 The UMI series~\cite{chi2024umi, zhaxizhuoma2025fastumi, xu2025dexumi, wu2025freetacman} makes human demonstrations robot-compatible at collection time using hand-held hardware that provides accurate global positions.
+However, this hand-held hardware ties the collected data to a specific gripper morphology.
 Another line of work relies on motion retargeting, mapping human motions to robot configurations~\cite{joao2025gmr, yang2025omniretarget, humanplus}, which is usually employed for training low-level humanoid controllers~\cite{omnih2o, gmt, beyondmimic}.
 This paradigm is further used by several concurrent manipulation or navigation-centered works, through estimating hand poses from egocentric human videos for joint training with robot data~\cite{kareer2025egomimic, zhu2025emma, kareer2025emergence, yuan2025motiontrans}.
 They focus on manipulation solely or decouple these two sub-tasks for mobile robots to prevent base shift.
 Contrarily, our work targets humanoid loco-manipulation with tightly-coupled whole-body coordination.
 We address the larger morphological gap through dedicated view transformation, including reprojection and generation, and action retargeting to fully exploit egocentric human demonstrations.